-This is a community program but it has a research element.
-Hence, all women will be asked to complete a few questionnaires and provide measurements of physical activity on three occasions: a week before the program starts, at the end of the 10-week program, and three months after the end of the program.
-These assessments are essential to understand and measure the impact of the program.
-We are happy to provide personalised reports, upon request, at the end of the study.
+This is a community program with a research element.
+Hence, all women were asked to complete questionnaires and provide measurements of physical activity on three occasions: before the program started, at the end of the 10-week program, and three months after the end of the program.
+All women were also asked to wear activity monitors (accelerometers) for 8 consecutive days on these three occasions.

 We delivered the program with three groups of South Asian and Middle Eastern women across Perth in 2020 and at the end of the program we asked about their experiences of taking part in SAMBA.